search

 About the Author

-A prodigal daughter -- born in Israel, raised in the U.S. and lived there on both coasts with lots of visits (even a few residential stays) to Israel, but just returned for good in 2019.
-Entrepreneurial generalist -- worked for others, built my own medical reporting business (with NO seed money), and since have had an extended career in the U.S. biotech industry in early startups through late clinical stage firms, holding positions in everything from investor relations and corporate communications to business development to facilities management (my current post).
+Born in Kibbutz Nachshon Israel, raised in the U.S. and lived there on both coasts with lots of visits (even a few residential stays) in Israel, and intending to return yet again.
+Entrepreneurial generalist -- worked for others, built my own medical reporting business (with NO seed money), and since have had an extended career in the U.S. biotech industry in early startups through late clinical stage firms, holding positions in everything from investor relations and corporate communications to business development to Director, Facilities (my current post).
 Longtime editor, particularly on foreign policy topics.
-Author of the book, LambBunny and His Friends.
+Co-founder, with my sister, Jade Bar-Shalom, Z"L, of the Books for Israel Project during the Second Intifada, which connected synagogues, churches and community centers in the U.S. with low-income Israeli Jewish, Arab, and Druze schools to help them build much-needed English language libraries for the kids.
+Author of the book, LambBunny and His Friends (on Amazon).
+On and off painter.
+Writer of op-eds.
 Blogger for The Times of Israel.